-Children should avoid singing as a “responsible party,” “co-signor” or “personal guarantor.”
-If signing per a durable power of attorney, make sure you clearly sign “[your name], as [agent / attorney-in-fact] for [elderly parent’s name]”, if you really want to drive the point home, you can add, “and not in my individual capacity.”
+Children should avoid signing as a “responsible party,” “co-signor”or “personal guarantor.”
+If signing per a durable power of attorney, make sure you clearly sign “[your name], as [agent / attorney-in-fact] for [elderly parent's name]”, if you really want to drive the point home, you can add, “and not in my individual capacity.”

 Can an Assisted Living Facility or Nursing Home Require a Child to Pay their Parent’s Unpaid Facility Bills?